Supermarket Shopping Tips for Those with Kidney Disease

 Nutrition is a vital part of treatment for those on dialysis.
 For people who have been diagnosed with chronic kidney disease (CKD), but are not yet on dialysis, a special renal diet is recommended to help prolong kidney function.
 If you have CKD, what you eat is not only the fuel that keeps your body going, it is part of your prescription for staying as healthy as possible.

 People on dialysis work with a renal dietitian who discusses meal plans and provides lists of foods that are recommended and ones to avoid.
 Each month after blood is drawn, your dietitian will go over your current lab values and use this information to make individualized recommendations for your diet.

 Be prepared and you will have a much easier time at the grocery store.
-Here are some tips on what to do before you even step foot in the supermarket.

-Review your meal plan and use it.
+- Review your meal plan and use it.
 Call your renal dietitian if you have questions.
 Your dietitian is an expert about what people with kidney disease should be eating and can provide a list of foods that are recommended for people with decreased kidney function.

 Once you’re at the supermarket, keep in mind the following tips to make the most out of your grocery shopping experience.

 - Shop the perimeter.
 You’ll find most of the fresh foods along the outside aisles.
 The center aisles are loaded with packaged, processed foods.
 As you may know, packaged or convenience foods are much higher in sodium and less rich in vitamins.
 High-sodium foods can increase your blood pressure and cause you to drink more.
 In turn, this affects your heart and kidneys.